impatient0/a-zero/README.md

 *   **Data Ingestion Utility:** A simple tool for downloading historical K-line data from exchanges like Binance.
 *   **Clean, Modern Java:** Built with modern Java and a minimal set of dependencies, ready for integration with frameworks like Spring.

+## Build Status & CI

+This project maintains a high standard of code quality through a Continuous Integration (CI) pipeline powered by GitHub Actions.
+Every push and pull request to our main development branches is automatically built and verified by running a comprehensive test suite.

+For detailed logs and a history of all recent builds, please visit the [Actions tab](https://github.com/impatient0/a-zero/actions).

 ## Project Roadmap

 This project is in its early stages.
 Our planned development path is: